altmann/FluentResults/README.md

 ## Designing errors and success messages

 There are many Result Libraries which store only simple string messages.
 FluentResults instead stores powerful object-oriented Error and Success objects.
-The advantage is all the relevant information of an error is encapsulated within one class.
+The advantage is all the relevant information of an error or success is encapsulated within one class.

-The classes `Success` and `Error` inherit from the base class `Reason`.
-If at least one `Error` object exists in the `Reasons` property then the result indicates a failure and the property `IsSuccess` is false.
+The entire public api of this library uses the interfaces `IReason`, `IError` and `ISuccess` for representing a reason, error or success. `IError` and `ISuccess` inherit from `IReason`.
+If at least one `IError` object exists in the `Reasons` property then the result indicates a failure and the property `IsSuccess` is false.

-You can create your own `Success` or `Error` classes when you inherit from `Success` or `Error`.
+You can create your own `Success` or `Error` classes when you inherit from `ISuccess` or `IError` or if you inherit from `Success` or `Error`.

 ```csharp
 public class StartDateIsAfterEndDateError : Error